ryannono/File-Organizer-ScriptKit-Cohere/README.md

    ```
    npm install
    ```
-4. Input your Cohere API key in a `.env` file located in the project root:
+4. Register your Cohere API key in a `.env` file situated at the project root:
    ```
    COHERE_API_KEY=your_api_key_here
    ```

 ## Running the Script
-1. Modify the folder path in the script to aim at your intended directory.
+1. Adjust the directory path in the script to point to your target directory.
-2. Execute the script:
+2. Run the script:
    ```
    npm run organize
    ```

 ## Contributions
-Community contributions are encouraged!
-Feel free to fork this project and propose your enhancements or ideas through a pull request.
+Community contributions are greatly appreciated!
+Please feel free to fork this project and submit your improvements or ideas through a pull request.

 ## License
 This project is distributed under the MIT License.
-For more information, refer to the LICENSE file.
+See the LICENSE file for more details.

 ## Get in Touch
-If any queries or feedback springs up, don't hesitate to [open an issue](https://github.com/ryannono/File-Organizer-ScriptKit-Cohere/issues) or reach out to me directly.
+Should you have any queries or feedback, please [open an issue](https://github.com/ryannono/File-Organizer-ScriptKit-Cohere/issues) or contact me directly.